 Any exercise that causes you to perspire is good for your skin because perspiration comes out through the pores and is a great way of cleansing them from the inside out!

-Addition benefits of exercise are that improved circulation gets more blood to the layers of skin below the surface, bringing in vital nutrients and taking away waste and impurities.
+Additional benefits of exercise are improved circulation that gets more blood to the layers of skin below the surface, bringing in vital nutrients and taking away waste and impurities.

-Congested pores can occur almost anywhere on the face and while they are most common on the T Zone area with many people having problems with them on the sides of their noses, they often occur on the cheeks too.
+Congested pores can occur almost anywhere on the face.
+While they are most common in the T Zone area, with many people having problems with them on the sides of their noses, they often occur on the cheeks too.
 Unblocking clogged pores keeps skin clear of whiteheads, blackheads and pimples.

 So how do you get rid of them?